mmBabol/Debut_Theme/README.md

 # Debut_Theme

-Modified Debut theme for a shopify store
+This is a modified Debut theme for shopify.